 Don’t discount the old parallel port if you’ve got an old desktop computer laying around with a couple of gigabytes of RAM it will work just fine with Mach3 and LinuxCNC.
 You can usually pick them up very cheaply as well.
 This is a very reliable solution and I’ve used it for years on both Mach3 and LinuxCNC.
 You can also buy parallel port cards to add to a more modern desktop machine.
 This way you can dedicate the computer just to CNC.
 The majority of CNC controllers sold on eBay and Amazon that support Mach3 and LinuxCNC are still parallel port versions.

 If you’d prefer to go USB then you have a couple of options.

 - Use a USB controller board or adapter for Mach3 or Mach4.
 LinuxCNC doesn’t support USB

 Arduino based USB controllers

 3d printers use Arduino based board and these are very popular.
 CNC routers and foam cutters can use these as well.
 The only downside is that you need to able to load compile and upload firmware to the board.
 This is fairly easy and there are many tutorials on how to do this.
 You won’t be able to use Mach3 or Mach4 with this setup.
 The Universal G-code Sender(UGS) is probably the most popular software to control the board.
 There are some forks of this for foam cutters as well.
-I’ll be doing an in-depth article on this soon.
+I’ll have an in-depth article here

 USB for Mach3